 This compound plays an important role in your body, escorting long-chain fatty acids to your cells’ mitochondria, where they produce energy.
 Carnitine also ushers toxic byproducts of energy production out of your cells, so they don’t build up.

-The National Institutes of Health (NIH) says that healthy adults and children don’t need to take carnitine supplements.
+The National Institutes of Health (NIH) says that healthy adults and children don’t need to take carnitine supplements except for specific medical or genetic conditions.
 The Institute of Medicine lists no recommended dietary allowance of carnitine.
 Your body makes quite enough, thank you very much.